maxtoroq/maxtoroq.github.io/XCST/docs/intro-for-razor-dev.md

 </input>
 ```

 There are even more tricks related to attributes in Razor.
-It should be clear by now that Razor was designed specifically for HTML generation, while XCST is suitable for generating XML, HTML, XHTML and text.
+It should be clear by now that Razor was designed specifically for HTML generation, while XCST is suitable for generating XML, HTML and text.

 Last attribute trick, URL resolution in Razor: